ideasonpurpose/wp-svg-lib/README.md

 <div><svg viewBox="0 0 25 10">...</svg></div>
 ```

-The library will attempt to normalize all file names to camelCase to help with embedding.
+The library will normalize all file names to camelCase to help with embedding.
 Directory separators will be replaced with double-underscores.
 Some examples:

 ```php
 // the file 'icons/email-circle.svg' can be embedded as: